HaoyangChen/portfolio2/README.md

 ## Haoyang Chen's Portfolio

 Welcome to my portfolio!
 I am a junior graduating in June, 2021 with a B.S in Informatics and a focus on Information Architecture at the University of Washington.
-This portfolio used Gulp based development environment with a watch task and is built using SASS and Bootstrap framework.
+This portfolio used Gulp based development environment with a watch task and was built using SASS and Bootstrap framework.
+You can visit the live site by clicking [here](https://haoyangchen.github.io/portfolio/) or copy this link https://haoyangchen.github.io/portfolio/ and open it in a browser.

-### Usage
+#### Usage

 After installation, run `npm install` and then run `npm start` which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.
 You can view the `gulpfile.js` to see which tasks are included with the dev environment.